StenPaffen/OIS_D1/README.md

 # OIS_D1
-The appendices to our research for Onderzoek Interactieve Systemen UvA.
+The appendices for our research for Onderzoek Interactieve Systemen UvA.
+Including the CSV file and the Rstudio code.